-Choosing the correct set of golf wedges in the right lofts and lies with ideal shaft length and flex can help produce better results on the golf course.
-For those who aren’t sure which wedges to put in their bag this year, or for those curious to see what new models are on the market, this buying guide can answer every question.
+Picking the right set of golf wedges, in the correct lofts and lies, with workable shaft lengths and flex, can produce much better results on the golf course.
+For players who aren’t certain which wedge they need in the bag this season, or even if it’s just curiosity to see what new models are available in 2017, this buying guide will help answer all those niggling questions.

-Loft gives players an idea of how far a golf ball is likely to travel and the type of trajectory it is likely achieve off the clubface.
-The more loft a golf ball has, the higher the trajectory is going to be.
-For example, if the trajectory is high then the golf ball will travel a shorter distance and vice versa.
+Loft gives golfers a better idea of how far the golf ball is likely to travel, and the type of trajectory it is expected to achieve off the clubface.
+The more loft a golf wedge has, the higher the trajectory is going to be for the golf ball.
+For example, if the trajectory is high, then the golf ball will travel a shorter distance, and vice versa.

-From pitching wedge and gap wedge through sand wedge and lob wedge there are a range of options for every golfer.
-A standard set might come with pitching and sand for longer approach shots and trips to the dreaded bunker but modern thinking points towards having more options in the bag.
-A gap wedge will fill the ‘gap’ between pitching and sand and remove the need for tricky ¾ length shots while a lob wedge will pop the ball up and over trouble, landing softly with greater spin.
-How many and what type of wedge is ultimately up to the golfer but setting out for a round without at least two would not be advised.
+From pitching wedge and gap wedge, through to sand wedge and lob wedge, there is a wide range of options available for each golfer.
+A standard set might consist of a pitching and sand for longer approach shots and those ego-deflating walks to the bunker, but modern thinking shows that having more options in the bag will help improve players’ games.
+A gap wedge will fill the ‘gap’ between pitching and sand, and remove the need for tricky ¾ length shots, while a lob wedge will pop the golf ball up and over trouble, landing softly with greater spin.
+How many and what type of wedge is ultimately up to the golfer, but setting out for a round without at least two would not be advisable.

 The ‘bounce’ is the curvy part on the sole of the golf wedge which allows the club head to bounce out of sand or rough without sagging.
-Using golf wedges with the correct combination of bounce and loft can drastically transform a players’ game – especially if they rely on their short-game.
+Using golf wedges with the correct combination of bounce and loft can drastically transform a players’ game – especially if they rely heavily on their short-game play.

 Low Bounce Wedges